tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 pipeline:my_pipeline/instance_id:in
 ```

-If we change the requirement for artefact ids to be globally unique, not only per artefact type, we wouldnt event need to prefix them with their artefact type every time:
+If we change the requirement for artefact ids to be globally unique, not only per artefact type, we wouldnt even need to prefix them with their artefact type every time:

 ```
 my_pipeline/instance_id:in